Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 }
 ```

-The id of the only render controllers in this file is `" controller.render.ghost" `, which was referenced in the RP entity folder of the ghost (`RP/entity/ghost.e.json/"render_controllers"`).
+The id of the only render controllers in this file is `"controller.render.ghost"`, which was referenced in the RP entity folder of the ghost (`RP/entity/ghost.e.json/"render_controllers"`).
 The code inside tells the game the geometry.

 ## Visuals